Oreire/azure-web-server-provisioning/README.md

-# 🚀 Azure VM Provisioning with Nginx Installation via Terraform
+# 🚀 Declarative Cloud Provisioning of NGINX Web Server Using Terraform and Azure Resource Modules

 ## Project Overview